 Proposals Vote Required Do abstentions count as shares present and entitled to vote?
 Do broker non-votes count as shares present and entitled to vote?
-Election of each Director Majority of shares present and entitled to vote Yes No Ratification of the Appointment of Pricewaterhouse-Coopers LLP Majority of shares present and entitled to vote Yes N/A Advisory Vote to Approve Named Executive Officer Compensation Majority of shares present and entitled to vote Yes No Advisory Vote on the Frequency of the Vote to Approve Named Executive Officer Compensation Majority of shares present and entitled to vote Yes No Stockholder Proposal Majority of shares present and entitled to vote Yes No
+Election of each Director Majority of shares present and entitled to vote Yes No Ratification of the Appointment of Pricewaterhouse-Coopers LLP Majority of shares present and entitled to vote Yes N/A Advisory Vote to Approve Named Executive Officer Compensation Majority of shares present and entitled to vote Yes No Stockholder Proposal Majority of shares present and entitled to vote Yes No

-Advisory and non-binding
+^{} Advisory and non-binding